Welcome to Live life with your Kids!

 Hi – I’m Belinda.
 It is hard to introduce yourself without listing what you do first – we are more than what we do – we are who we are.
 I am me – I love Jesus, I love my family.
 I am a creative person who loves homemaking, scrapbooking, sewing and having friends over.
-I need rest and space from people talking to me!
+I find rest in quiet and when I’m being creative.
 I enjoy reading (though between parenting and the internet I find my reading attention span has slipped!!)
 I enjoy being outdoors (though don’t do it nearly enough).
 I like the idea of gardening but watching a movie is more likely to win out.

 I have four kids who are now mostly grown up – or well and truly on their way.
 We are all-but finished homeschooling (one to go) and though that brings a sense of change into my life, I find that parenting with relationships isn’t over – we still have plenty of conversations, at all times of the day, about all sorts of things.
 Being available for my family, and helping my kids in their endeavours still takes up a lot of my time.

 I am married to Peter.
 We live on a farm in the far north of Western Australia.
 Peter is a large animal Vet and flies across a huge distance to service the cattle stations in the north.